Uncertainty Hangs Over Russias Account Of Plane Crash - UrduPoint

 Uncertainty Hangs Over Russia's Account Of Plane Crash

-Kyiv, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) Questions remained Thursday over the military plane crash that Russia said had killed dozens of captured Ukrainian soldiers ahead of a planned prisoner exchange.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) Questions remained Thursday over the military plane crash that Russia said had killed dozens of captured Ukrainian soldiers ahead of a planned prisoner exchange, with Moscow and Kyiv trading accusations at the UN Security Council.

-The Russian defence and foreign ministries blamed Ukrainian forces for downing the IL-76 transport plane over the southern Belgorod region.
+Russia has blamed Ukrainian forces for downing the IL-76 transport plane over the southern Belgorod region on Wednesday.

-They said 65 captured Ukrainian soldiers had been on board, as well as their escorts and the crew.
+It said 65 captured Ukrainian soldiers were on board, as well as their escorts and the crew.

-Videos on social media Wednesday showed a large plane in the region plummeting from the sky on its side before crashing in a fireball, in what the Kremlin called a "monstrous act".
+Russia's Investigative Committee, which probes major crimes, said it had opened a "terrorism" probe into the crash, saying the plane was downed by a "missile from the territory of Ukraine".

+It released a 39-second video of the scene that mainly showed aerial shots of a large blackened stretch in a snow-covered field with some damaged trees.

+The video also showed a block of twisted metal and wires, as well as a hand and an arm -- though it was unclear if they were from one or two people.
+No other human remains were shown.

+"Fragmented remains of people were found, as well as the flight recorders of the aircraft, which were sent for decoding," the Investigative Committee said.

-On Thursday, Ukraine's SBU security service announced it had opened a criminal probe into the downing, specifically into "violations of the laws and customs of war".
+Ukraine's SBU security service also announced it had opened a criminal probe into the downing, specifically into "violations of the laws and customs of war".

-And Ukraine's rights Ombudsman Dmytro Lubinets called Thursday for the United Nations and the International Committee of the Red Cross (ICRC) to be allowed to inspect the crash site.

-The ICRC did not respond to Kyiv's call, but it described the reports of the crash as "worrisome", in a statement to AFP.

-"We will not make any comments or speculations at this stage, until facts are established," it added.
+"We will not make any comments or speculations at this stage, until facts are established," it said.

 - Security Council meeting -

-The UN Security Council is due to meet later Thursday to discuss Moscow's charges that Kyiv shot down the military transport plane.

-The French presidency of the Council said in a statement that the meeting, requested by Russia, would take place on Thursday at 5:00 pm (2200 GMT).
+Ukraine's deputy ambassador Khrystyna Hayovyshyn rejected the accusation, saying that "Ukraine was not informed about the number of vehicles, roads and means of transportation of the captives".

+"This alone may constitute intentional actions by Russia to endanger the lives and safety of the prisoners," she said.

-While officials in Kyiv have not denied the Russian allegations outright, they have questioned key aspects of its narrative -- such as whether its servicemen were killed.
+While Ukraine has not denied outright that it downed the plane, officials in Kyiv have questioned key aspects of Russia's narrative, such as whether Ukrainian servicemen were killed.

 Ukraine's military intelligence said it had no "comprehensive information" detailing who was on the flight.